Location: McCutchan Hall (Fourth Floor)

 Phone: (262) 472-1541

 To see a list of military science courses, see the Course Descriptions page.

-LTC is four weeks of intense classroom and field training held in the summer at Fort Knox, KY.
+CIET is four weeks of intense classroom and field training held in the summer at Fort Knox, KY.
 This course is an accelerated version of the two years of leadership development training Cadets receive in the Basic Course.
 By transforming yourself through this rigorous training, you will qualify for enrollment in Advanced Army ROTC on campus-provided you have two years of college remaining (undergraduate or graduate).

-At LTC students experience the Army first hand.
+At CIET students experience the Army first hand.
 You will receive leadership development training that is unmatched by any other program.
 How?
 By developing your potential in the most important of ways-mentally, physically and emotionally.
 Students are grouped into squads where they gain experience in a variety of leadership roles and receive verbal and written feedback from instructors highlighting strengths as well as areas for improvement.
 Students also receive a daily pay as well as transportation to and from Fort Knox, housing and meals at no expense.
-The four weeks and four phases of LTC can lead you to the ultimate goal: becoming an Army Officer.
+The four weeks and four phases of CIET can lead you to the ultimate goal: becoming an Army Officer.